 Sec.
 4122.
 Section 2a(a) of the Youth Employment Act of 1979, effective January 5, 1980 (D.C.
 Law 3-46; D.C.
 Official Code § 32-242(a)), is amended by adding new paragraphs (6) and (7) to read as follows:

-“(6)(A) Career Ready Early Scholars Program (“CRESP”) Summer Program. - DOES shall create a summer program for youth between 9 and 13 years of age that provides occupational skills, academic enrichment, life skills, career exploration, work readiness, or youth development trainings.
+“(6)(A) Career Ready Early Scholars (“CRES”) Summer Program. - DOES shall create a summer program for youth between 9 and 13 years of age that provides occupational skills, academic enrichment, life skills, career exploration, work readiness, or youth development trainings.

-“(B) DOES is authorized to spend appropriated funds for the CRESP summer program to provide participants with:
+“(B) DOES is authorized to spend appropriated funds for the CRES summer program to provide participants with:

 “(i) Cash equivalents, not to exceed the value of $150 per week per participant, as an incentive to participate in the program;